 Common Medications May Cause Adrenal Insufficiency

-Everyone knows that taking corticosteroids like Prednisone can be suppressive to the adrenal glands - this is why they are usually dosed in a tapering manner in order to prevent a crash.
-However, new research published in the April 2015 online edition of The Journal of Clinical Endocrinology and Metabolism reports that even those who use common allergy or asthma steroid inhalers and nasal sprays are at risk for adrenal insufficiency.
+Some common medications can affect the amount of cortisol made by the body.
+For example, taking corticosteroids like prednisone can powerfully mimic a strong, long-lasting cortisol in the body and suppress the adrenal glands.
+This is why it is usually discontinued in a slow taper manner in order to prevent a crash.
+Prednisone is commonly understood to have this impact, but other types of steroids and some non-steroids may also affect the body’s production of cortisol.
+Research published in the April 2015 online edition of The Journal of Clinical Endocrinology and Metabolism reports that even those who use common allergy or asthma steroid inhalers and nasal sprays are at risk for adrenal insufficiency.

-This is a concern as they end up making less cortisol (stress hormone) and aldosterone (salt, potassium, and water balance) causing a number of side effects.
+When someone uses steroids without a proper taper, for example with occasional asthma or allergy inhalers, their body may end up making less overall cortisol.
+This can lead to symptoms like fatigue, poor immune function, and electrolyte imbalance.
 For your knowledge, common medications include: prednisone, triamcinolone, betamethasone, dexamethasone, clobetasol, and fluticasone.
 Brand names include: Medrol, Advair, Qvar, Pulmicort, Flovent, Azmacort, Flonase, Nasonex, Veramyst, Nasacort, Omnaris, Clobex, and Kenalog.

 Patient #1 is obese and making TONS of cortisol (even though the free cortisol implies low cortisol).
 Patient #2 is taking Advair (Fluticasone, a glucocorticoid).
 It has been shown to suppress adrenal cortisol production , and it appears to be suppressing hers.
-We see patients on these types of medications with suppressed cortisol production and also those with normal cortisol production on the same products.
+We can’t know for sure if the medication is suppressing her cortisol, as we see patients on these types of medications with suppressed cortisol production and with normal cortisol production.

 Keep scrolling to read about the difference in cortisol testing with the DUTCH method and for important highlights from the research article.